How to Create a Bitcoin Wallet app?

 If you’re a Discovery-lover or a fan of popular science channels on YouTube, you might have already seen at least one of many programs about the history of money.
 Actually, it reflects not only the giant leap that humanity made from a barter system towards coins, banknotes and then credit cards.
 It also indicates how economical relations between people looked like during different periods of time.

 As you might guess, Bitcoin is a vivid example of another major shift in the world’s economy.
 Yet, for the most people cryptocurrency is still a pig in a poke.
 How does it work?
 Is it illegal?
 Where can I buy it?
-So that you never feel confused when talking about it, we’ll try to get all the ducks in a row right now.
+So that you never feel confused when talking about Bitcoin wallet development, we’ll try to get all the ducks in a row right now.
 Read on!

 👨💻 Cryptocurrency, Bitcoin, Blockchain, Digital Wallets: Everything You Should Know about It